High Street, Llandrindod Wells, LD1

 Description

-A rare and exciting opportunity to purchase a fantastic freehold property in the heart of Llandrindod Wells, offering a very good gross rental yield of around 7.5%.
-In a prominent position, the accommodation is spread over four storeys, with shop and basement below a generously proportioned two bedroom maisonette.
-There is a small courtyard garden accessed from the basement of the commercial premises, and two designated parking spaces in the car park to the rear of the property.
+A rare and exciting opportunity to acquire a fantastic freehold property in the heart of Llandrindod Wells, offering a strong gross rental yield of approximately 7.8%.
+Ideally located in a prominent High Street position, the accommodation is arranged over four storeys, comprising a ground floor retail unit with basement, and a spacious two-bedroom maisonette above.
+Additional benefits include two off-road parking spaces and a private courtyard garden accessed from the commercial unit.

-"Later C19 3-storey whitewashed brick front, slate roof, boxed eaves, large brick stack to centre left and smaller one to right gable end.
-6-windows wide (uneven spacing), 2-light sashes to second floor; taller 2-light casement windows to first floor opening on to balcony; all with deep reveals.
-4-panel door to ground floor left with fanlight and with plain shop front to right with recessed modern door.
-2-light sash window beyond plus two 4-panel doors with rectangular fanlights.
+“Later C19 3-storey whitewashed brick front, slate roof, boxed eaves, large brick stack to centre left and smaller one to right gable end.
+Six windows wide (uneven spacing), 2-light sashes to second floor; taller 2-light casement windows to first floor opening on to balcony; all with deep reveals.
+Four-panel door to ground floor left with fanlight and plain shop front to right with recessed modern door.
+Two-light sash window beyond plus two four-panel doors with rectangular fanlights.
 Cycle shop front to far right with plain fascia supported on double scroll brackets to ends on broad pilasters with panelled decoration.
-Shop window of 3 grouped sashes Half glazed door to right.
-Principal interest of this building is its ironwork 6-bay balcony with highly ornamental ironwork railings with foliage detail; supported on cast iron columns with lightly foliated capitals and Gothic traceried spandrels.
-The ironwork continues at the sides, the depth of the balcony."
+Shop window of three grouped sashes and half-glazed door to right.
+Principal interest of this building is its ironwork six-bay balcony, with highly ornamental railings featuring foliage detailing, supported on cast iron columns with lightly foliated capitals and Gothic traceried spandrels.
+The ironwork continues at the sides, extending the full depth of the balcony.”

 Telephone & Broadband: Telephone- subject to BT transfer regulations.
 According to comparethemarket.com the property has a broadband speed of: 54.65 Mbps (average speed of Mbps).